-As a result of the pitch being accepted, a new Task will be created for the writer.
+As a result of the pitch being accepted, a new task is created for the writer.
 The Task page provides the author with the capabilities to produce the content as well as all information related to its creation, completion and distribution.

-You can check the Activity Log on the Pitch and Archive it.
+You can check the Activity Log on the pitch.
+You can also Archive it.

 - Content Studio Editor – Same as above.
 Similar to the Admin user's, Content Studio Editors also have the same options enabled.

 - Member – Same as above.
 Similar to the Admin user's, Member users also have the same options enabled.